📕Weekly Gem - Difficult Conversations

 It’s OK to not have an answer: You may not know how to respond to certain comments at the moment, and that’s okay.
 Don’t feel pressured to flesh out all the details at the moment.
 Just say “Okay, thanks for sharing that.
 Let me process it, and let's talk about it later?”
 One of my decision-making principles is to sleep on all irreversible and significant decisions for 48hrs.

-👉🏻Check out Crucial Conversations for more guidelines on navigating difficult conversations.
+Crucial Conversations have great guidelines on navigating difficult conversations.

 LivingOS Podcast: This is our favorite episode by far.
 So proud of Elaine ❤️

-Upcoming events: I’m hosting a workshop on empathy and decision making for Product Buds tomorrow.
-Let me know if you want an invite. 🎁
+Upcoming events: I’m hosting a workshop on empathy and decision-making for Product Buds tomorrow.

 See you next week,